IngridKJ/momentum_balance_inertia/README.md

 [ParaView](./ParaView/) directory is mainly for .py scripts to run for visualization in ParaView.

 Folders with "random" visualization files are also found in the main directory.
-For now this includes the visualization files for the 2D static momentum balance analytical comparison.
+For now this includes the visualization files for
+* 2D static momentum balance analytical comparison
+* 2D dynamic momentum balance with a time-dependent source term